alcy/perf-cal-2020/pcal20.md

 Performance Calendar articles are mostly about improving web performance.
-That's good because I don't know much about the web: it's very difficult.
+That's good because I don't know much about the web: it's very complicated.
 So, I'm going to talk about something much more transparent: cloud performance.
 In that sense, my title should read: *It Ain't About Performance No More...* **in The Cloud**.

-Moreover, I'm going to discuss cloud performance using just two images, viz., application throughput and latency in the cloud.
+Moreover, I'm going to discuss cloud performance using just two figures, viz., application throughput and application latency in the cloud.
-Everybody talks about those two metrics so, that should make it easy.
+Everybody loves to talk about those two metrics so, that should make things easy.

 ## Tomcat on AWS
-The context is a mobile application running on top of a Tomcat thread-server that also communicates with other third-party web services, e.g., hotel and car rental reservation systems.
+The context is a mobile application running on top of a Tomcat thread-server that also communicates with other third-party web services, e.g., hotel and car-rental reservation systems.
+A variable number of application instances are active during each 24 hour business cycle, depending on the user traffic.
+The elastic capacity requirements are handled by Amazon Web Services (AWS).

-The AWS configuration can be summarized as:
+The AWS cloud configuration can be summarized as:

   * Elastic load balancer (ELB)
   * AWS Elastic Cluster (EC2) instance type `m4.10xlarge` with 20 CPUs or 40 VPUs